5 Reasons to Start a Head-Shaving Event [VIDEO]

-Do you like throwing parties?
+Do you like bringing people together?
 Do you want to make a difference for kids with cancer?
 We do, too!
-Join St. Baldrick’s and throw the ultimate shindig for good — a head-shaving event.
+Join St. Baldrick’s and throw the ultimate party for good — a head-shaving event.
 Read on for five reasons to organize your own amazing event this year.

 That’s right — it’s time to take the plunge and register for a St. Baldrick’s event!